- Location: New Hampshire

 Call the local police department or animal control unit if you feel an unattended pet inside a vehicle is at risk.

 In many states, including New Hampshire, state law requires vehicles to give attention and space to a wide range of traffic emergencies.
-On May 5, 2008, the "Mover Over" law was expanded to include highway workers and tow truck drivers.
+The "Mover Over" law has been expanded to include highway workers and tow truck drivers.
 Specifically, the law requires motorists to slow down and give clearance to stationary vehicles displaying blue, red, or amber emergency lights at the scene of any roadside incident.Other Topics in This Section

 - Traffic Alerts